 Although this peanut butter candy first became available in 1978, it was Steven Spielberg’s 1982 movie E.T. that put the product on the map, with sales shooting up by 65% in the weeks after its release.
 It's said that Mars was offered the opportunity for M&M's to feature in the film first but declined.
 The rest is of course history, and Reese's Pieces are still enjoyed the world over today.

 Produced by British ice cream brand Wall’s, Viennetta traveled across the Atlantic, landing in Canada and the US in the mid-1980s.
 This creamy frozen treat, complete with layers of flaky chocolate and ice cream, quickly became a hugely popular dessert.
-The brand was sadly discontinued in the early 1990s, but has since resurfaced in the US thanks to ice cream brand Good Humor.
+The brand was sadly discontinued in the early 1990s, but it's since resurfaced in the US thanks to ice cream brand Good Humor.

 Arriving in the frozen supermarket aisle in 1983, Hot Pockets were an instant success.
 Brimming with piping hot fillings, these microwavable savory snacks came in a host of flavors including Ham & Cheddar and Pepperoni Pizza.
 They gained a reputation for being a go-to snack or speedy meal for school children, college students, and overworked parents.
 In truth, most people have enjoyed a Hot Pocket (or two) at some point.

 Following the successful launch of Massachusetts dairy company HP Hood LLC's frozen yogurt in the early 1970s, the tasty treat quickly boomed.
-By the 1980s, frozen yogurt chains began opening across the country, including the still-popular TCBY (The Country's Best Yogurt) whose first store was located in Little Rock, Arkansas.
+By the 1980s, frozen yogurt chains began opening across the country, including the still-popular TCBY (The Country's Best Yogurt), whose first store was located in Little Rock, Arkansas.
 You could find frozen yogurt shops in malls all over, serving up icy creations loaded with fruity toppings and sweet sauces.

 This now global chain began as a small family business in Arlington County, Virginia, in 1986.
-Set up by Jerry and Janie Murrell, plus their five sons (hence the name), Five Guys started selling fresh beef burgers with customizable toppings and its trademark boardwalk-style fries cooked in peanut oil.
-Word of this new, seriously tasty fast food quickly spread around the US and later, the world.
+Set up by Jerry and Janie Murrell, plus their five sons (hence the name), Five Guys started selling fresh beef burgers with customizable toppings and boardwalk-style fries cooked in peanut oil.
+Word of this new, seriously tasty fast food quickly spread around the US – and later, the world.

 It's hard to imagine a time without this soft-serve ice cream dessert, but the flavor-packed treat only launched in 1985.
-Dairy Queen reportedly sold 175 million Blizzards that year and they're still devoured with the same enthusiasm today.
+Dairy Queen reportedly sold 175 million Blizzards that year, and they're still devoured with the same enthusiasm today.
 You'll also still find DQ employees serving the treat upside down, just to prove how thick and creamy it is.

 Chicken McNuggets and their accompanying dipping sauces are now a Golden Arches classic, and most people can't hit the drive-thru without picking up half a dozen.
 But it hasn't always been the case; in fact, the deep-fried chicken pieces only became available at all McDonald's franchises in 1983.
 Before that, chicken lovers had to venture to the chain's competitors to get their chicken fix.
 Can you imagine?